-2014 Actions: To achieve these goals, the Foundation continues to follow a conservative 10 year investment strategy and an integrated cost containment strategy.
-The Foundation continues to follow a 6% investment growth projection for 2014.
-By 2021 a zero deficit on the principal is projected, including provision to create a minimum \$1 million per year reserve fund to sustain ASCF program funding.
+2015 Actions: To achieve these goals, the Foundation continues to follow a conservative 10 year investment strategy and an integrated cost containment strategy, based on a conservative a 6% investment growth projection.
+The revised long-term plan shows a zero deficit on the principal starting in

+2013, which has enabled the Foundation to not only increase grants beyond earlier plans in 2014, but to permit grants of a minimum \$1 million per year starting in 2015.